TmNlnd/MSc_Thesis/README.md

 This repository contains the code that was applied in the process of writing my Msc Thesis in Business Information Management.
 In case of any questions, please contact me.

 ## The repository contains the following folders:
-- 2D-Models
+1. 2D-Models
-- 82 Features
+2. 82 Features
-- 92 Features
+3. 92 Features
-- Construction Technical Indicators
+4. Construction Technical Indicators
-- Dataset
+5. Dataset
-- Descriptive Statistics
+6. Descriptive Statistics

+XXXXX 2D-Models
+This folders contains

 Sampling V1; Here we sample videos based on channel ids and select them for further analysis, using the YouTube API.
 Sampling V2 (Omitted)